 - Medications – diarrhoea, sleeping tablets, nausea, dysentery, travel sickness, bacterial infections, and other minor afflictions which may affect the casual traveller.

-- Antimalarials – Medication taken whilst away to prevent malaria.
+- Anti-malarials – Medication taken to prevent malaria.

-- Altitude Sickness – Important for trekkers and visitors to high altitude destinations.
+- Altitude Sickness Prevention – Important for trekkers and visitors to high altitude destinations.

 Some travellers may be unfortunate enough to come into contact with an infectious agent despite their attention to precautions, and some infections are not readily apparent.
 If you are unwell on return from your travels, please phone to make an appointment to see our Doctor for a post-travel check-up to investigate any possible risk of infection or symptoms of illness.
 Pathology testing for numerous conditions is available.
 In particular, parasites such as those which cause malaria, schistosomiasis or leishmaniasis should be investigated to ensure treatment can begin promptly if needed.

-Please refer to our other web pages for specific disease information.
+Please refer to our Travel Diseases page for specific disease information.